adkcore/Windows-ADK/README.md

 Windows ADK supports application compatibility testing, allowing teams to evaluate how software will behave on new versions of Windows before upgrading systems.
 In addition, performance assessment tools help measure system responsiveness, startup times, and resource usage, making it easier to identify optimization opportunities.

-The toolkit is modular, so users can install only the components they need.
-This flexibility makes it suitable for enterprise IT departments, system integrators, and OEM partners.
-Overall, Windows ADK is an essential resource for planning, deploying, and maintaining reliable Windows environments in professional and organizational settings.
+Windows ADK features a modular design, allowing users to install only the tools they actually require.
+This adaptability makes it a practical choice for enterprise IT teams, system integrators, and OEM partners.
+In general, Windows ADK is a key solution for designing, deploying, and supporting stable Windows environments across business and organizational use cases.